To apply for the course both you and us need to follow a procedure set out by the Cambridge University.

 Brushing up your language awareness

 Be aware that the CELTA course itself is NOT a grammar course.
 We focus, among others, on how to teach grammar.
-If you feel you need to brush-up your language awareness, or have been advised to do so during the interview, you can sign up for our FREE two-day Language Awareness course, which we run on the Thursday and Friday in the week before the start of your CELTA.
+If you feel you need to brush-up your language awareness, or have been advised to do so during the interview, we will give you free access to an online grammar course from the University of Cambridge, which has been specially designed for starting teachers and CELTA candidates who need to brush-up their language awareness.
+With a bit of effort, you will be well prepared before your course starts.
 This is an ideal course to prepare for the CELTA.
+During the course we have language analysis input sessions to help you.
 Otherwise there are many books on the market to help you improve your language awareness.

 Preparing for the methodology on the course